matejsarlija/matejsarlija/README.md

 - 📫 matejsarlija1@gmail.com

-"I look for value, wherever it can be found."
+~ I look for value, wherever it can be found.

-My dream is to go to the NeurIPS conference.